Skip to main content

 Detection accuracy

-The following tables show accuracy metrics for the turn detector models in each supported language.
+The following tables show accuracy metrics for the turn detector model in each supported language.

 • True positive means the model correctly identifies the user has finished speaking.